Graduate Students

 Kerry Brunson

-Kerry Brunson is a PhD student in UCLA’s Department of Musicology.
-She received a BM in Saxophone Performance from Kennesaw State University (2009) and a MA in Musicology from California State University, Long Beach (2016).
-Her research centers on Classical music institutions, urbanization, and regional politics in the US South with a focus on post-war Atlanta.
+Kerry Brunson is a doctoral student in UCLA’s Department of Musicology.
+She received a bachelor of music in saxophone performance from Kennesaw State University (2009) and a master’s in musicology from California State University, Long Beach (2016).
+Her research centers on classical music institutions, urbanization, and regional politics in the US South with a focus on post-war Atlanta.
 She has presented her work at conferences in the United States and Europe, including for the American Musicological Society, the Society for American Music, and Music and the Moving Image.
-She is currently serving as Editor-in-Chief for ECHO: A Music-Centered Journal and was co-coordinator for the department’s 2017-18 Distinguished Lecture Series.
+She is currently serving as editor-in-chief for ECHO: A Music-Centered Journal and was co-coordinator for the department’s 2017-18 Distinguished Lecture Series.

 Additionally, Kerry is a docent for grades K-12 at the Getty Center in Los Angeles where she crafts and leads interactive musical tours of the museum’s galleries.
 She is also an active musician who enjoys singing and playing the oboe, English horn, and saxophone with an eclectic mix of local bands and orchestras.